On endomorphism universality of sparse graph classes: Comments

 Another current is the question which graphs in a given class $\mathcal{G}$ are (generated) Cayley graphs of a semigroup of prescribed type.
 The question which Generalized Petersen Graphs are underlying simple graphs of Cayley graphs of monoids has been studied in~\cite{GMK21}.
 A characterization of planar (minimally) generated Cayley graphs of commutative idempotent semigroups (a.k.a semilattices) has been given in~\cite[Theorem 13.3.4]{Kna-19}.
 Results of Zelinka~\cite{Zelinka1981} that were corrected in~\cite{KP21} imply that all forests are underlying simple Cayley graphs of a monoid, while not every tree is a generated Cayley graph of a monoid~\cite{KP21}.
 It is open, whether every graph of treewidth $2$ (a.k.a series-parallel graph) is the underlying simple Cayley graph of a monoid, see~\cite[Question 6.2]{KP21}.
 While there are graphs of treewidth $3$ that are not the underlying simple Cayley graph of monoid, it remains open, whether every graph is the underlying simple Cayley graph of a semigroup, see~\cite[Question 6.3]{KP21}.

 \paragraph{Acknowledgments:} We thank Pavol Hell for pointing us to the generalization of Frucht's theorem to endomorphisms~\cite{HN73} and Jarik Ne\v{s}et\v{r}il and Patrice Ossona de Mendez for informing us about their work on $\End$-universal classes of bounded expansion~\cite{NOdM17}.
 KK wishes to thank Ignacio Garc\'ia-Marco and Irene M\'arquez-Corbella for some initial discussions on the subject of this paper.
-KK was partially supported by the French \emph{Agence nationale de la recherche} through project ANR-17-CE40-0015 and by the Spanish \emph{Ministerio de Econom\'ia, Industria y Competitividad} through grant RYC-2017-22701 and grant PID2019-104844GB-I00.
-The latter grant also partially supported GPS.
+KK was partially supported by the French \emph{Agence nationale de la recherche} through project ANR-17-CE40-0015 and by the Spanish \emph{Ministerio de Econom\'ia, Industria y Competitividad} through grant RYC-2017-22701, the Severo Ochoa and Mar\'ia de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M), and grant PID2022-137283NB-C22.
+GPS was also partially supported by the latter grant, and by project ANR-21-CE48-0012.